shoelace-style/webawesome/docs/docs/layout/cluster.md

 - `:gap-2xl`
 - `:gap-3xl`

-Each modifier uses the corresponding space variable from your theme.
+These modifiers correspond with the `--wa-space-*` properties in your theme.

 ```html {.example}
 <div class="layout-example-mixed-sizing wa-stack">